priitp2/inmemory_basics/inmemory.md

 Tight control on memory allocation

 <!-- We’re mostly talking about the first point: arrays and other continuous memory regions.
 This gives better data locality and CPU cache hit ratio.

+In context of data analytics, it is not a free lunch.
+More often than not, data has to be turned into CPU-friendly format and that takes an effort.
 -->

 ---